hiddify/hiddify.com/docs/index.md

     With this structure, Hiddify provides a comprehensive solution for bypassing internet censorship and filtering, allowing users to set up servers independently and connect across multiple devices, all while expanding accessibility on various platforms.

-??? info "Is Hiddify free, ads-free, and open-source?"
+??? success "Is Hiddify free, ads-free, and open-source?"
     Yes, Hiddify is:

     1. **Free**